php-dev-br/laravel-doc-pt-br/strings.md

     // TGFyYXZlbA==

 <a name="method-fluent-str-trim"></a>

 #### `trim` {.collection-method}

-The `trim` method trims the given string.
-Unlike PHP's native `trim` function, Laravel's `trim` method also removes unicode whitespace characters:
+The `trim` method trims the given string:

     use Illuminate\Support\Str;